The best Amex Platinum and Gold welcome offers ranked

 Card Info: Amex Pay Over Time Card issued by Amex.
 This card has no foreign currency conversion fees.

 Noteworthy perks: Earn up to $20 in statement credits each month for eligible purchases at FedEx, Grubhub, and office supply stores.
-Enrollment required. ✦ Monthly Walmart+ Membership credit when you use the card to pay for monthly Walmart+ membership ✦ Terms Apply.
+Enrollment required. ✦ Monthly Walmart+ Membership credit after you use the card to pay for one monthly Walmart+ membership ✦ Terms Apply.
 (Rates & Fees)

 Quick Thoughts